Mateen0002/House-Price-Predication-/README.md

 The insights derived from this analysis guide the subsequent preprocessing and model development steps.

 # Technologies Used
-1 Python
+1 Python.
-2 Pandas, NumPy
+2 Pandas, NumPy.
-3 Matplotlib, Seaborn
+3 Matplotlib, Seaborn.
-4 Scikit-Learn
+4 Scikit-Learn.
-5 Jupyter Notebook
+5 Jupyter Notebook.
-6 vs code
+6 vs code.

 # Exploratory Data Analysis and Visualization